Chrriis/rrdiagram-js/README.md

 This is the kind of diagrams that can get generated:
 ![H2 Select](http://rrdiagram.sourceforge.net/H2Select.svg)

-The above is generated using the right convertion options on this BNF:
+The above is generated using the right conversion options on this BNF:
 <pre>
 H2_SELECT =
 'SELECT' [ 'TOP' term ] [ 'DISTINCT' | 'ALL' ] selectExpression {',' selectExpression} \